ykvit/flow-ai/README.md

 - **SQLite Powered:** No external database needed.
 All chat history, including every conversation branch, is stored in a simple, persistent SQLite database.
 - **Full Model Management:** Pull, delete, and inspect Ollama models directly from the UI.
 - **Smart Configuration:** On first launch, the app intelligently detects your latest Ollama model and sets it as the default.
-- **Containerized & Simple Deployment:** Get up and running in minutes with a single Docker Compose command.
+- **Containerized & Simple Deployment:** Get up and running in minutes with a single `make` command.
 - **Live API Docs:** Interactive API documentation is available via Swagger UI.

-## 🎯 Project Goals

-The goal of Flow-AI is to provide an interface that treats conversations not as a simple linear log, but as a **tree of possibilities**.
-We aim to give users the tools to explore, refine, and direct their interactions with LLMs in a way that feels intuitive and powerful.

 ## 🛠️ Tech Stack